telerik/xaml-docs/controls/radupload/features/uploaddroppanel.md

 # RadUploadDropPanel

-__RadUploadDropPanel__ is a content control that works with RadUpload and allows you to drop files over it.
+__RadUploadDropPanel__ is a content control that works with RadUpload and allows you to drop files into it.
 The dropped files are prepared for upload in the assosiated RadUpload component.
-The drop panel doesn't have a specific default visualization which means that you can define its look and feel.
+The drop panel doesn't have a specific default layout which means that you can define its look and feel.

 The drop panel have the following properties:
 * __RadUpload__: A property of type __RadUpload__ that gets or sets a value indicating the assosisated RadUpload control.